openedx/edx-platform/docs/internal/edx-mobile-api.md

 | **X-edx-api-key** | shared secret between client and server.
 This identifies the calling software |
 | **Authorization** | Bearer <access-token> |

 This API will use OAuth2 for authentication.
 The access token reflects the OAuth2 token that will be returned when calling 'access_token' method (see below).

 ## General Notes
 Unauthenticated access will return a HTTP 403 status code.
 All successful API calls will return HTTP Status code 200.
 Errors will return a different status code that will be documented for each method.

 ## Functional Endpoints

 ### Authentication

 The following methods are related to user identity and authentication.
 These only support authentication against the Django-based user database.

 ##### Signup

+Signup creates a new Open edX user in the database.
+Since we are using OAuth2 as the authentication provider, after the signup is completed, API clients will have to call into the login method to get an OAuth2 security token

 **Request: HTTPS POST /edx-api/signup/v1/register**